Gaining hands-on experience through internships and many on-campus opportunities is a key part of a journalism education at Ohio University.

-The Athens Messenger (athensmessenger.com) and The Athens News (athensnews.com) offer opportunities for students to complete reporting and editing assignments.
-Both publications are always looking for good reporters and hire many Journalism students.
+The Athens Messenger (athensmessenger.com) and The Athens News (athensnews.com) are community publications serving the Athens County and Ohio University communities.
+Both offer opportunities for students to complete reporting and editing assignments.
+Both publications are always looking for good reporters and hire many journalism students.

 Athens Video Works is a completely student-run multimedia production house.
 AVW offers experience in all aspects of media production including management, production, research, promotion and development.
 Students can get involved in one of our 8 shows, as well as our live event coverage in conjunction with Event Services.
 Newstime, which is similar to The Daily Show or the Colbert report, produces written satirical content for The New Political as well as web videos.
 Live from Studio C, Fridays Live is Ohio University’s own Saturday Night Live, only on Fridays.
 AVW Hockey covers and live streams all of the home club hockey games right from Bird Arena.
 Confused? is a children’s educational show similar to Zoom.
 Ohio Sports Zone covers MAC and Bobcat sports every Thursday night on WOUB II.
 Straight Up provides local entertainment coverage much like Access Hollywood.
 Tech Heads covers technology, gaming, movies, music and all aspects of “geek” culture.
 The Evening Show is AVW’s newest addition and brings a late night talk show like no other to the Athens community.
 For more information, please contact email@example.com.